webst2r/PI-CPIGovernanceAuto/README.md

 <br/>

 ### Introduction
-This application aims to automate the review of integration interfaces developed on the SAP Cloud Platform Integration (CPI) platform.
+This project aims to automate the review of integration interfaces developed on the SAP Cloud Platform Integration (CPI) platform.

 ### Authors:
 - [Rodrigo Rodrigues](https://github.com/webst2r)